Carlyle boasts fund gains with IPO set to launch

-NEW YORK Carlyle Group LP, the private equity firm set to launch an initial public offering, said in a regulatory filing on Tuesday that its funds getting a cut of investment profits appreciated by an estimated 9 percent in the first quarter of 2012.
+NEW YORK, April 10 Carlyle Group LP, the private equity firm set to launch an initial public offering, said in a regulatory filing on Tuesday that its funds getting a cut of investment profits appreciated by an estimated 9 percent in the first quarter of 2012.

 Much of the profits of publicly listed private equity firms depend on the mark-to-market valuation of their funds.
 A bump in the value of its funds makes it less likely that Carlyle will report a paper loss this year once it goes public.